UK Results: 2001

 British Youth 21/01/01

 22 children took part at Fitzharries School, Abingdon.
 Overall and under-16 winner was Jimmy Mao (1 kyu Bristol).
 All the other age group winners were from Cambridge: Under-18 Ben Morris (10 kyu), Under-14 Tom Eckersley-Waites (11 kyu), Under-12 William Brooks (8 kyu), Under-10 Oscar John, Under-8 Ben Parker.
-Overall runner up was Tom Eckersley-Waites, Under-18 Peter Fisher (20 kyu Fitzharries), Under-16 Shawn Hearn and Under-14 Gary White (both Berks Youth), under-12 Lasse Jakobsen (Croydon) and under-10 Luise Wolf (Putney).
+Overall runner up was Tom Eckersley-Waites, Under-18 Peter Fisher (20 kyu Fitzharries), Under-16 Shawn Hearn and Under-14 Garry White (both Berks Youth), under-12 Lasse Jakobsen (Croydon) and under-10 Luise Wolf (Putney).
 Bloxham won the Castledine Trophy as the best school.
-In the 13x13 most wins were by William and best percentage by Gary.
+In the 13x13 most wins were by William and best percentage by Garry.
 In the puzzle contest Alice White of Longwell scored 9/18 to win, being still below 30 kyu.
 A prize for 5 wins went to Oscar John, and for 4 to Lasse, Grry, Jimmy, Tom, Ian McAnally (11 kyu Manchester), Simon Parker (35 kyu Cambridge) and Paul Blockley (23 kyu Worcester).
 Prizes for 3/5 went to Ben Hill-Tout and Matthew Burstein of Cambridge.

 Furze Platt 20/01/01